a-earthperson/mcSCRAM/README.md

 **mcSCRAM** is a fork of @rakhimov Olzhas Rakhimov's [SCRAM](https://github.com/rakhimov/scram) that extends the original probabilistic risk assessment tool with multicore CPU, GPU-accelerated Monte Carlo simulation capabilities using AdaptiveCpp's SYCL backend.

 > [!CAUTION]
-> **⚠️ ALPHA STAGE** This is an experimental implementation with unstable APIs subject to frequent changes.
+> **⚠️ ALPHA ** This project is under active development.
+The APIs are unstable, interfaces may change without notice
-> Interfaces may change without notice between versions.
+> until the first release.

 ## Objectives